bajajkarabi/greenEarth-React-Node/README.md

 ## Project roadmap

-The main objective of this project is to determine the air pollution depending on the air quality index for any geographical location.
+- The main objective of this project is to determine the air pollution depending on the air quality index for any geographical location.

+- After identifying the air pollution for particular location, we can state remedies to reduce the same.

+- Identifying greeneries of any geographical locations and thus determining requirement of plantation of trees.

 ## Getting started